schwill2018/schwill2018.github.io/_pages/data-science-capstone.md

 ## Project Overview

 The Applied Data Science Capstone project centered on building a **hybrid machine learning recommendation engine** to identify optimal living environments for users.
-The system integrates unsupervised and supervised learning—first clustering neighborhoods using K-Means, then leveraging K-Nearest Neighbors (KNN) to generate ranked, personalized neighborhood recommendations based on user preferences and lifestyle data.
+The system integrates unsupervised and supervised learning.
+First, neighborhoods were clustered using K-Means, then K-Nearest Neighbors (KNN) was leveraged to generate ranked, personalized neighborhood recommendations based on user preferences and lifestyle data.

 ## Methodology